tpauldike/alx-low_level_programming/0x03-debugging/README.md

+# C - Debugging
-My first project in a bid to learn debugging by doing, just four tasks, 0 - 4
+My first project on debugging where I had to learn it by doing it; it had only four tasks, 0 - 4